iTwin/itwinjs-core/docs/presentation/Hierarchies/GroupingRule.md

 ### Attribute: `groups`

-Specifies a list of grouping specifications which describe the kind of grouping that should be applied.
+Specifies a list of [grouping specifications](#grouping-specifications) which describe the kind of grouping that should be applied.
 There are 3 types of supported grouping:

 - [Base class grouping](#base-class-grouping)
 - [Property grouping](#property-grouping)
 - [Same label instance grouping](#same-label-instance-grouping)

+## Grouping Specifications

-#### Base Class Grouping
+### Base Class Grouping

 Base class grouping allows grouping ECInstance nodes by their base class (as opposed to the hierarchy specifications' `groupByClass` attribute, which always groups by direct class).